 - This treatment combination was well-tolerated.
 Observed side effects were generally mild, with no regimen-limiting toxicity attributable to SurVaxM.

 - 96.7% of patients did not experience disease progression within the first six months after initiating this treatment combination.

-- 94.2% of study participants were alive one year after their diagnosis, as opposed to 65% of patients in a historical comparison group.
+- 94.2% of study participants were alive one year after their diagnosis, which is significantly greater than in historical studies of standard care alone.

 The molecular analysis revealed a survival benefit among patients with either form of the MGMT gene, an important marker for prognosis and responsiveness to chemotherapy in patients with glioblastoma.
 In this study, patients with either the methylated or the unmethylated form of the MGMT gene maintained a survival benefit from SurVaxM.
 In addition, patients whose tumors had high levels of survivin experienced longer survival, even though survivin is known to be a predictor of poor survival in patients who receive standard-of-care treatment alone.

 “Even those study participants with poor prognostic factors had much better survival than would be expected with standard care,” says SurVaxM co-inventor and study co-author Michael Ciesielski, PhD, Assistant Professor of Neurosurgery at Roswell Park and CEO of MimiVax LLC, a company working to develop and commercialize SurVaxM and other immunotherapies.

 “We continue to be encouraged by the results we’re seeing from our studies with SurVaxM,” adds the study’s senior author, SurVaxM co-inventor Robert Fenstermaker, MD, Chair of Neurosurgery at Roswell Park and Chief Medical Officer at MimiVax.
 “The new analyses confirm our earlier findings, and we’re especially pleased to see the survival improvement among participants with unmethylated MGMT, because right now we just don’t have good options to offer those patients.”